usacpcheung/sims-uploader/README.md

    source .venv/bin/activate
    python -m app.prep_excel uploads/your_file.xlsx
    ```
    Store raw spreadsheets under `uploads/` so related CSVs remain out of Git.
 The script reads `.env` for database access, then writes a cleaned `.csv` alongside the Excel file.
+Output filenames are suffixed with the spreadsheet's SHA-256 hash (e.g. `your_file.<hash>.csv`) so re-processing the same worksheet never overwrites previous exports.
 It exits immediately with a helpful message if any required `DB_...` variables are missing.

    The preprocessor inspects the target staging table schema (via `information_schema`) to determine which headers are mandatory.
 Every column that is not flagged as ingestion metadata (e.g. `file_hash`) in the sheet configuration must appear in the spreadsheet.
 When running via the CLI, the tool prints `Missing required column(s): …` to `stderr` and exits with status code `2`.
 When `app.prep_excel.main` is imported and called from another service (e.g. a future web UI), a `MissingColumnsError` is raised; the exception exposes a `.missing_columns` tuple containing the absent header names so callers can surface a structured error to end users.